junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Family Caregiver Program Act of 2009”.
+This Act may be cited as the “Caregiver and Veterans Health Services Act of 2009”.

 ## § 2.
 Waiver of charges for humanitarian care provided to family members accompanying certain severely injured veterans as they receive medical care